Opinion | Trump’s latest madness may herald large-scale GOP collapse

 As Gupta continued, this creates the risk of a “bounce” in a few days.
 “You want to be in a hospital at that point,” Gupta says.

-Which raises the possibility of a return — notably, at a news conference Monday, Trump’s doctor Sean Corley refused to say whether Trump’s lungs have been damaged — and that would compound the political damage considerably.
+Which raises the possibility of a return — notably, at a news conference Monday, Trump’s doctor, Sean Conley, refused to say whether Trump’s lungs have been damaged — and that would compound the political damage considerably.

-Meanwhile, Corley also refused to say when Trump last tested negative.
+Meanwhile, Conley also refused to say when Trump last tested negative.
 That has implications for how far Trump’s recklessness could end up spreading the disease.
 Officials in Washington, D.C., fear that Trump’s potential super-spreader event last weekend — at which he introduced his Supreme Court nominee — may have spread more cases into D.C. than it first appeared.

 And local officials in Ohio and in Minnesota have already said they’re struggling to contact-trace potential spread from Trump’s appearances in both states (the debate in Ohio; campaign stops in Minnesota) last week.
 With Trump’s doctor concealing basic information about his testing timetable, this could metastasize into a bigger scandal very quickly.